netdata/netdata/health/REFERENCE.md

 positive values are interesting for this check, so the warning and critical conditions check for positive values and that we have enough free space for 48 and 24 hours respectively.

-Once this alarm triggers we will receive an email like this:
+Once this alert triggers we will receive an email like this:

 ![image](https://cloud.githubusercontent.com/assets/2662304/17839993/87872b32-6802-11e6-8e08-b2e4afef93bb.png)